-Trails chosen by Trish Fries and Tony Croasdale, Environmental Educators
+Trails chosen by Trish Fries and Tony Croasdale, Environmental Educators.
+Edited by Amy Hopf.

 With fall weather finally sticking around and a later colorful fall foliage this year, now is the perfect time to visit Wissahickon Valley Park!

 You cannot go wrong with any trail in autumn: every park entrance will lead you to beautiful fall foliage and wildlife preparing for winter.
 The following trails will take you through some of the park’s most scenic locations.

 Houston Meadow is actually two meadows linked by a path.
 In autumn, you get a fantastic view of the trees across the meadows in stunning fall color.
 Look around for the goldenrods and asters in bloom in the fields, and birds like bluebirds and sparrows in the meadows.

 You can access Houston Meadow from Houston Playground.
 Walk downhill past the hockey rink to the trail head.
 Feel free to wander the trails.
 We recommend taking the left hand path, which will lead you through the first meadow, a small patch of woods, and then the second meadow.

 Trail Length: To hike the entire loop, be prepared to walk about 3.5 miles.